teelinsan/minimal-rest-microservice/README.md

 # Minimal REST API Microservice

 This repository contains a simple minimal REST microservice boilerplate written in python using Flask.
-It is a simple boilerplate/template to clone and quickly start a scalable microservice application.
+It is meant to be a boilerplate/template to clone and quickly start a scalable microservice application.

 The service implement an API that maps RESTful calls to a mongoDB database.
 It implements read, create, delete, update of accounts records in mongoDB, but you can pass in input any JSON file you want to insert